santi224m/Data-Structures/Open-Data-Structures-Notes/Binary-Trees.md

 * A node is a **leaf** if it has no children
 * In some cases, **external nodes** can be used as placeholders to show that a node has no children
   * Using external nodes in this manner can help simplify algorithims used on the tree because it removes the need to check for cases where a node has no left child or right child
-  * Whether you uses external nodes a placeholders can depend on the alorithims that you will be implementing and on personal preference
+  * Whether you use external nodes as placeholders can depend on the algorithms that you will be implementing and on personal preference
   * A binary tree with n >= 1 real nodes has n+1 external nodes

 # BinaryTree: A Basic Binary Tree